williamstern/interop/docs/setup/vagrant.rst

 This will create a virtual machine (VM), map the VM ports to the host ports, and perform the automated system setup (dependencies, database, Apache, etc.).
-Once you execute these commands and the machine is setup, you should be able to access the competition server at localhost:80.
+Once you execute these commands and the machine is setup, you should be able to access the competition server from within the VM at http://localhost, or from the host at http://localhost:8000.